TatshSiow/The-Snake-Game-Python/README.md

 7. Copy the code to cells
 8. Click the upper ▶️ icon
 9. It will pop up a new window to the game

+## I don't know any of above!
+Help!
+- Head to releases and download .exe version